 Bond co-founder Eos Counsell, from Cardiff, holds an honours degree from the Royal College of Music, where she won prizes for chamber music performance.
 Before signing to Universal, she worked with chamber groups dedicated to performing music by living composers.
-A singer, composer, arranger and producer in her own right, she has written for film and commercials, has played on many film scores, and recorded solo violin for several award winning national TV programmes.
-Eos has worked with artists including Sir Paul McCartney, Badly Drawn Boy, Tinie Tempah, The Cocteau Twins, The Blockheads, The Divine Comedy, Nitin Sawhney and Julian Cope.
-Eos coordinated, mentored and cast musicians for 2011 film Hunky Dory, starring Minnie Driver.
-Eos coached Benedict Cumberbatch's violin playing role in Sherlock and she also performs the violin on the series and soundtrack.
-She coached Tom Hiddleston in Only lovers Left Alive.
+A singer, composer, arranger and producer in her own right, she has written for film and commercials, has played on many film scores, and recorded solo violin for several award winning national TV programmes, including Dr Who and Sherlock.
+Eos has worked with artists including Sir Paul McCartney, Paloma Faith, Badly Drawn Boy, Tinie Tempah, The Cocteau Twins, The Blockheads, The Divine Comedy, Nitin Sawhney and Julian Cope.
+Eos coached Benedict Cumberbatch’s violin playing role in Sherlock- she also performed the violin on each series and soundtrack.
+She coached Tom Hiddleston in Only lovers Left Alive and Simon Bird for Friday Night Dinner.

 Elspeth Hanson has enjoyed travelling the world since joining Bond.
 She famously performed with guitar legend, Jimmy Page, and Leona Lewis at the Beijing Olympics Closing Ceremony.
 She studied at the Royal Academy of Music, has played at the Proms with the National Youth Orchestra and has recorded with the London Symphony Orchestra, the Royal Liverpool Philharmonic and the Prague Philharmonia.
 She played solo at the Paralympics Closing Ceremony and has performed at the Southbank alongside Annie Lennox, Beverley Knight and Ruby Wax for Oxfam Aid.
 Elspeth is a proud ambassador for the charity, Wooden Spoon.

-Gay-Yee Westerhoff, co-founder of Bond, is from Yorkshire, England, and is the quartet's cellist.
+Gay-Yee Westerhoff, co-founder of Bond, is from Yorkshire, England, and is the quartet’s cellist.
 Gay-Yee holds an Honours degree in Music from Trinity College in London.
-Before Bond's rise to fame after signing with Decca/Universal, Gay-Yee worked all over the world with groups including Primal Scream, the Spice Girls, Talvin Singh, Embrace, Sting, Bryan Adams and Barry Manilow.
-Gay-Yee is a prolific composer, arranger and producer and is currently working on several composing projects, including a musical with the legendary Don Black.
+Before Bond’s rise to fame after signing with Decca/Universal, Gay-Yee worked all over the world with groups including Primal Scream, the Spice Girls, Talvin Singh, Embrace, Sting, Bryan Adams and Barry Manilow.
+Gay-Yee is a prolific composer, arranger and producer and is currently working on several composing projects, including a musical soon to hit the West End, London.

 Together Tania Davis (Violin), Eos Counsell (violin), Elspeth Hanson (viola) and Gay-Yee Westerhoff (cello) complete the line-up of BOND.